 Caroline is a family law specialist.
 She has practiced family law, and family-related civil law, since 2008.
 She represents local authorities, parents and children’s guardians in both public and private children law applications.

-Caroline is an experienced practitioner who has been instructed in complex care proceedings before the High Court and at circuit judge level, in matters which have involved allegations of fabricated illness, historic sexual abuse, child sexual exploitation, neglect, non-accidental injury and significant drug and alcohol abuse; and involved matters of jurisdiction.
+Caroline is an experienced practitioner who is instructed in complex care proceedings before the High Court, including applications under the inherent jurisdiction (for example, in respect of applications for deprivation of liberty (DOL) and recovery of children abroad) and at circuit judge level, in matters involving allegations of fabricated illness, historic sexual abuse, child sexual exploitation, neglect, non-accidental injury and significant drug and alcohol abuse; and jurisdictional issues.
 She represents parents, children (as instructed by CAFCASS), interveners and local authorities, and is experienced in working with vulnerable adults and those affected by disability.
 She has been judicially commended for the quality of her written submissions and case preparation, and is well liked by clients for her robust but sensitive approach.
 Instructing solicitors appreciate her consistency in communication and willingness to tackle difficult issues on behalf of her clients.

 Caroline is regularly instructed in private family law matters, including private law applications concerning the welfare and living arrangements for children; applications under the Female Genital Mutilation Act 2003; Forced Marriage (Civil Protection) Act 2007; Family Law Act 1986 &1996; Protection from Harassment Act 1997 (civil), both at short notice and for trial.